datacarpentry/r-intro-geospatial/_episodes/03-data-structures-part1.md

 ~~~
 {: .output}

-We can now understand something a bit surprising in our data.frame; what happens if we run:
+We can now understand something a bit surprising in our data frame; what happens if we run:

 ~~~